HaozheH3/Hierarchical-Reasoner/README.md

 ## 🚀 Release Plan

-We are committed to making our work accessible and reproducible.
+We will release the training recipe on top of VeRL and all models.

 Stay tuned for updates\!